DataDog/integrations-core/oracle_container_engine_for_kubernetes/README.md

 ## Overview

 Oracle Cloud Infrastructure Container Engine for Kubernetes (OKE) is a fully-managed Kubernetes service for deploying and running your containerized applications on Oracle Cloud.
 Datadog provides you with comprehensive visibility to your Kubernetes clusters managed by OKE.
-Once you have enabled your Datadog integration, you can easily view your Kubernetes infrastructure, monitor live processes, and track key metrics from all your pods and containers in one place.
+Once you have enabled your Datadog integration, you can view your Kubernetes infrastructure, monitor live processes, and track key metrics from all of your pods and containers in one place.

 ## Setup